timotta/tiagoriobr.github.io/_posts/2025-06-07-jouney-hybrid-search.md

 As the solution evolved, we decided to move away from OpenAI’s API.
 Response times were too high for real-time search.
 We also tested Google’s Gemini, and faced similar issues.

-Instead, we adopted local embedding generation using Sentence-Transformers, giving us more control and performance.
+Instead, we adopted local embedding generation using [sentence-transformers](https://sbert.net/), giving us more control and performance.
 We started generating vectors in-house, allowing the solution to scale more efficiently.

 <h2>So why hybrid, and not purely semantic?</h2>